 If your child will become בר/בת מצוה (Bar/Bat Mitzvah) this upcoming Fall (September through December), we will be happy to provide a tutor to help aid in his/her preparations.
 If you would like your child to receive this tutoring, you must indicate so on your child's Education Form.
-David Offit, our Director of Programming, will be in touch before the summer begins to help coordinate our tutoring with your child's preparations at home.
-If you would like to be in touch with David before then, please e-mail him at davido@campramahne.org.
+Didi Kalmanofsky, our Senior Program Staff-Member, will be in touch before the summer begins to help coordinate our tutoring with your child's preparations at home.
+If you would like to be in touch with Didi before then, please e-mail him at DidiK@campramahne.org.